Steve Carell Surprises Fans With ‘The Office’ Reunion On Stage At ‘SNL’

 Steve Carell took his hosting duties on Saturday Night Live very serious this weekend.
 He even delivered fans a mini reunion of The Office right on stage.

 According to a Nov.
-18 report by Hollywood Life, Steve Carell has moved on from playing the beloved character of Michael Scott on The Office.
+18 report by Hollywood Life, Carell has moved on from playing the beloved character of Michael Scott on The Office.
 However, he still gets asked about doing a reboot all the time.

 In his SNL opening monologue, Carell tackled those pesky reboot rumors.
-The actor took audience questions, and immediately began to be asked about rebooting The Office.
+The actor took audience questions and was immediately asked about rebooting The Office.
 However, the hilarious part came when his former co-stars started to show up and hound him about bring the show back to TV.

 Ellie Kemper, who played the role of Erin Hammond on the comedy series, was the first to pop up.
 “Hi Steve,” she says as she stands up among the crowd.
 “People would really love to see an Office reboot.
 Especially me, because I need that money.
 Let’s get that money, Steve,” she says to an array of laughs.